orange-cloudfoundry/cf-ops-automation/Readme.md

   - GENERATE_DIR: directory holding generated files.
 It's an absolute path.
   - BASE_TEMPLATE_DIR: directory where `pre-cf-push.sh` is located.
 It's an relative path.
   - SECRETS_DIR: directory holding secrets related to current deployment.
 It's an relative path.
+  - CF_API_URL: current application Cloud Foundry API url
+  - CF_USERNAME: current Cloud Foundry application user
+  - CF_PASSWORD: current Cloud Foundry application user password
+  - CF_ORG: current Cloud Foundry application organization
+  - CF_SPACE: current Cloud Foundry application space

+It is also possible to use a `post-bosh-deploy.sh`, it is like a 'post-cf-push' script with an inconsistent name (we reuse the same concourse task)...
+To interact easily with cloudfoundry, previously listed environment variables are available.

 #### `enable-cf-app.yml` file format